slu-soc5650/module-5-leaflet/examples/lecture-05.md

 ![](lecture-05_files/figure-gfm/leaflet-nhoods6-1.png)<!-- -->

-## Managing Our Enviornment
+## Managing Our Environment

-With GIS work, our enviornment gets cluttered.
+With GIS work, our environment gets cluttered.
 As I work on an analysis, I find it useful to remove objects once I know that I am done with them.
 We use the `base::rm()` function to do this: